Jasaan Church

-The Immaculate Conception Church (Spanish: Iglesia de Nuestra Señora de la Inmaculada Concepción de María) is a Baroque church located in Poblacion, Upper Jasaan in Misamis Oriental, Philippines.
-It was declared by the National Museum as a National Cultural Treasure in Northern Mindanao due to its artistic design and cultural values.
+Immaculate Conception Parish Church, commonly known as Jasaan Church, is a Baroque Roman Catholic church located in Poblacion, Upper Jasaan in Misamis Oriental, Philippines.
+It is under the jurisdiction of the Archdiocese of Cagayan de Oro.
+The church was declared by the National Museum as a National Cultural Treasure in Northern Mindanao due to its artistic design and cultural values.

 The church was a provincial attempt to mimic the famous San Ignacio Church of Intramuros in Manila.
 The Jesuit brothers Francisco Rivera and Juan Cuesta are credited with the construction of the original church.
-At present, the church is undergoing repair and restoration pursuant to the National Cultural Heritage Act otherwise known as the "Cultural Properties Preservation and Protection Act".